XML with PDF fill

 We come across PDF forms while filing tax documents, banking, and insurance documents.
 Many organizations use fillable PDFs in their day-to-day operations.
 They are portable across a great way to collect data from customers and partners.
 They are also very useful for storing sensitive information that needs to be protected from unauthorized access.
 That makes them an ideal choice for contracts, agreements, and compliance documents.

-2. · The generated PDF should be non-flattened for further editing
+2. The generated PDF should be non-flattened for further editing.

-Suitable for all scenarios/situations: You will need flexible software that can work in all scenarios, especially with a broad client base with varied needs.
+1. Suitable for all scenarios/situations: You will need flexible software that can work in all scenarios, especially with a broad client base with varied needs.

-Takes on more volume: Usability at a large scale can be an asset when your chosen software can produce thousands of PDF forms.
+2. Takes on more volume: Usability at a large scale can be an asset when your chosen software can produce thousands of PDF forms.

-Supports integration: Integration with other software works well to ensure you have systems that work in diverse work environments enabling prompt service, pushing for better user experience, and lower operational costs.
+3. Supports integration: Integration with other software works well to ensure you have systems that work in diverse work environments enabling prompt service, pushing for better user experience, and lower operational costs.

 How EDocGen Works to Populate from Excel to Fillable PDFs

-The system also takes it a bit further by allowing users to distribute generated PDFs through various channels – email, e-Signature, document archival to cloud storage, etc. The system compresses the generated PDFs for faster downloading.
-This improves customer experience if you’re looking to provide an option for your users to download filled-in PDFs from the browser.
+The system compresses the generated PDFs for faster downloading.
+This improves customer experience, if your users download filled-in PDFs from the browser.

 fillable PDF for demo